 Kirk Cousins' record against every NFL team

-Kirk Cousins isn't considered a top-tier quarterback by most, but the Minnesota Vikings signal caller has carved out a respectable career during his nine-year tenure in the NFL.
+Kirk Cousins isn't considered a top-tier quarterback by most, but the Minnesota Vikings signal caller has carved out a respectable career during his 10-year tenure in the NFL.

 The former fourth-round pick out of Michigan State initially got his start in Washington, as the backup to Robert Griffin III.